 Platinum, palladium, and rhodium are known as the “PGM” metals and they play a crucial role in catalytic converters.
 Catalytic converters (CAT) are essential for reducing harmful emissions from cars.

-Each converter typically contain 2-8 grams of palladium, 3-7 grams of platinum and 1-2 grams of rhodium.
+Each converter typically contains 2-8 grams of palladium, 3-7 grams of platinum, and 1-2 grams of rhodium.

 In this blog post, we will discuss the amounts of PGMs in different types of catalytic converters.

 We will also compare the prices of these metals and explore why they are used in catalytic converters.
 Stay tuned!

 What's in this post?